prestodb/presto/presto-docs/src/main/sphinx/connector/accumulo.rst

 does not require expensive conversion operations back and forth between ``String`` objects and the Presto types -- the cell's value is encoded as a byte array.

+Additionally, the ``lexicoder`` serializer does proper lexigraphical ordering of numerical types like ``BIGINT`` or ``TIMESTAMP``.
+This is essential for the connector to properly leverage the secondary index when querying for data.

 You can change the default the serializer by specifying the ``serializer`` table property, using either ``default`` (which is